axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-amqp/reference-destination-amqp/_index.md

 | Type:    | string |
 | Default: | syslog |

-*Description:* The name of the AMQP exchange where {{% productparam "abbrev" %}} sends the message.
+*Description:* The name of the AMQP exchange where {{% param "product.abbrev" %}} sends the message.
 Exchanges take a message and route it into zero or more queues.